Firstyear/prd-blog/blog_source/2020/11/20/rust_and_target_feature_flags.rst

 The response was "but that's already how it works".

-I was helpfully directory to the `packed_simd perf guide <https://rust-lang.github.io/packed_simd/perf-guide/target-feature/rustflags.html>`_ which discusses the use of target features and target cpu.
+I was helpfully directed to the `packed_simd perf guide <https://rust-lang.github.io/packed_simd/perf-guide/target-feature/rustflags.html>`_ which discusses the use of target features and target cpu.
 At that point I realised that for this whole time I've only been using the default: